Notes for Rose Ellen BRADBURNRose Ellen Bradburn Keesee

 Lodger Joseph Rayburn M 68 Missouri

-Notes for Barnabus A. BRADBURN
+Notes for Barnabus A. BRADBURNBarnabus A Bradburn

 Birth: Jan.
 20, 1878 Waldenburg, Poinsett County, Arkansas, USA